Plenary/ Invited Speakers

 Jaesik Choi, Graduate School of AI, KAIST, Korea

 Sunday 3 November at 10:00 am – 10:30 am @ Chung Kunmo Conference Hall, 5th floor, bldg #E9

 Education- University of Illinois at Urbana-Champaign, Ph.D. in Computer Science, May 2012 – Seoul National University, B.S. in Computer Engineering, magna cum laude, August 2004.

-Bio- Director, UNIST Explainable Artificial Intelligence Center, established by Ministry of Science and ICT, July 2017 – present.- Rising Star Distinguished Professor, UNIST, September 2018 – present.- Associate Professor, School of Electrical and Computer Engineering, UNIST, September 2017 – present.- Assistant Professor, School of Electrical and Computer Engineering, UNIST, July 2013 – August 2017.- Research Affiliate, Lawrence Berkeley National Laboratory, July 2013 – October 2018.- Postdoctoral Fellow, Lawrence Berkeley National Laboratory, January 2013 – July 2013.
+Bio- Currently, Graduate School of AI, KAIST Associate Professor since September 2019, Director, UNIST Explainable Artificial Intelligence Center, established by Ministry of Science and ICT, July 2017 – present.- Rising Star Distinguished Professor, UNIST, September 2018 – present.- Associate Professor, School of Electrical and Computer Engineering, UNIST, September 2017 – present.- Assistant Professor, School of Electrical and Computer Engineering, UNIST, July 2013 – August 2017.- Research Affiliate, Lawrence Berkeley National Laboratory, July 2013 – October 2018.- Postdoctoral Fellow, Lawrence Berkeley National Laboratory, January 2013 – July 2013.

 Explainable Artificial Intelligence for Reinforcement Learning

 Abstract: As many complex AI systems are deloveped and used in our daily lives.
 It becomes important to interpret and explain the decision of complex AI systems.
 In this talk, I will overview various methods and perspective in explainable Artificial Intelligence (XAI) methods.
 Topics include interpretable deep neural networks models, Bayesian model compositions, and model agnostic approaches.
 Then, I will introduce recent methods to interpret complex decision in deep reinforcement learning.